Frequently Asked Questions

 Offer emails for the Summer Term will be sent out starting in April, while offers for the Winter Term will be sent out starting in November.
 Space in Residence is offered on a first-come, first-served basis, based on availability.

-In the acceptance email you will receive instructions on how to complete the rest of your acceptance details online.
+In the acceptance email you will receive instructions on how to complete the rest of your acceptance details.
 The acceptance details will need to be completed online and asks you important information related to contact and health information, payment information, emergency contact information and personality profile questions which will help you to select a roommate.
-You will also be asked to review and accept the Student Residence Agreement which is a legal document that serves as the contract between you and the Residence.
+You will also be asked to review and accept the Residence Community Living Standards and the Student Residence Agreement, which is a legal document that serves as the contract between you and the Residence.
 Please ensure that you read it carefully and keep a copy for your records.

-If you are unable to meet the payment options as outlined please contact a Residence Manager by contacting the Residence directly.
-Please click here to be redirected to our Contact Us page.
+If you are unable to meet the payment options as outlined, please contact the Residence directly.
+Click here to be redirected to our Contact page.

 It is strongly recommended that these contacts are the parents or legal guardians of the resident.
 As the Primary or Secondary Contact you will serve as an emergency contact and you may also be contacted if any other significant concerns or problems arise with the resident.
 In the case where the Primary contact is unavailable, the Secondary contact will be contacted.
 Once the Residence is provided with this contact information, the Manager will notify the Primary and Secondary contacts, via the supplied e-mail, that they have been identified as Primary/Secondary Contacts for the Resident.
 This e-mail will outline the role and responsibility of the Primary/Secondary Contact and provide the Primary/Secondary Contacts with the opportunity to opt-out of this role.

 Please provide your details on the Medical, Accessibility, and Special Consideration section when completing your acceptance information, to provide us with more information about how we can support your success in Residence.
-Students requiring special accommodations on campus are encouraged to also contact the Disability Services office on campus.
+Students requiring accommodations on campus are encouraged to also contact Accessible Learning Services on campus.

 Move-In / Move-Out